4jux/mt174-rs485/README.md

 # mt174-rs485
-Reading data from Iskra MT174 over USB to RS485 converter.
+Reading sunpanel production data from Iskra MT174 over USB to RS485 converter and sending to cloud API